reble/llvm/sycl/doc/design/CommandGraph.md

 finalization the CG object from the handler is moved to the node.

 For creating a node in the graph using queue recording mode.
-When the `sycl::handler` from a queue submissions is finalized, if the queue the handler was created from is in the recording mode, then the command-group from finalization is added to the graph associated with the queue as a new node.
+When the `sycl::handler` from a queue submission is finalized, if the queue the handler was created from is in the recording mode, then the command-group from finalization is added to the graph associated with the queue as a new node.